- Author: Cliff Brake, last updated: 2022-02-16

 - If a point is sent for a node that does not exist, a new device node will be created.

-An attempt was made to switch the sending edge points of new nodes before node points, however this created other issues (TODO: detail these).
+An attempt was made to switch the sending edge points of new nodes before node points, however this created other issues (this was some time ago, so don't recall exactly what they were).

 Sending node and edge points separately for new nodes creates an issue in that these don't happen in one communication transaction, so there is a period of time between the two where the node state is indeterminate.
 Consideration was given to adding a NATS endpoint to create nodes where everything could be sent at once.
 However, this is problematic in that now there is another NATS subject for everyone to listen to and process, rather than just listening for new points.
 It seems less than ideal to have multiple subjects that can create/modify node points.